A Concentration Inequality for the Facility Location Problem: Concentration

-Now crucially, we know that the radius defined in \eqref{eq:rdef} \emph{can only decrease} as more points are added.
-Therefore, we bound each of the expectations above using only the randomness of the remaining $n-i$ points.
+from the Azuma-Hoeffding inequality.
+The uniform assumption makes the calculation of $f(i)$ particularly tractable.
+In general, we can calculate $f(i)$ by obtaining a version of Theorem \ref{thm:expectation} for an alternative distribution of choice as we will see shortly.

+We now use our assumptions that the domain is $D = [0,1]^2$ and $X$ consists of i.i.d.\ uniform points on the unit square to bound $|\Delta_i|$.
+This is the main part of the proof where we use the distribution and domain assumptions and the argument which follows can be adapted for other distributional and domain assumptions by finding a suitable bound on $|\Delta_i|$.

 From a similar analysis as in Theorem \ref{thm:expectation} (except for a slight caveat that will be addressed in a bit), we know that each of the expectations in our martingale difference can be bounded by $O((n-i)^{-1/3})$ and so it follows that $|\Delta_i| = O((n-i)^{-1/3})$.
 We now calculate $\sum_i |\Delta_i|^2$.
 We have that

 and so by the Azuma-Hoeffding inequality, we get the concentration bound

 as desired.